 - Serve.
 Store covered in the refrigerator for up to 3 days.

 Since corn is a classic side dish for backyard BBQ gatherings, I thought this would be a good addition as well.

-In my option, the thing that makes this extra special is Whitley’s hot jalapeño ranch peanuts.
-You know how much I love Whitley’s and these peanuts are beyond addictive!
+In my version, the thing that makes this extra special is hot jalapeño ranch peanuts.
+They’re beyond addictive!

 Find the full recipe HERE.

 I know you’ve had watermelon before, but have you ever had it grilled?
-I haven’t, but after seeing this recipe it’s definitely on my list of things to try!
+It’s definitely on my list of things to try!

 I’m sure it would taste good on its own, but this recipe calls for some lime zest, cilantro and salt.
 Doesn’t it sound delicious?!
 If you’re just as interested as I am, you can find the recipe below.